Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Introduction

 A fundamental problem of copula graphical models for discrete data, bounded or unbounded, is the fact that the marginal distributions are not strictly monotonic.
-In this setting, while the existence of a copula can still be guaranteed by Sklar's theorem \citep{sklar59}, its uniqueness can not, leading to potential biases in the inferential procedure.
+In this setting, while the existence of a copula can still be guaranteed by Sklar's theorem \citep{sklar59}, its uniqueness can not.
+In fact, the class of copulas compatible with a given discrete dataset can be quite large, leading to potential biases in the inferential procedure \citep{genest07}.
 On the one hand, this problem is alleviated by the presence of covariate dependent marginals, particularly when the covariates are continuous and the underlying network does not depend on the covariates \citep{yang20}.
-This can be seen as a second advantage of incorporating covariates in the inferential approaches of microbiota systems, beyond the primary interest of estimating their effect on the microbial abundances, as studied for example in \cite{lee20}.
+This can be seen as a second advantage of incorporating covariates in the marginal models, when the objective is to perform structural learning for count data.
 On the other hand, more advanced inferential procedures are required, that account for the fact that each observed count is associated with an interval in the latent Gaussian space.
 This relies on the ideas of extended rank likelihood \citep{hoff07} and has been used also in the context of Gaussian copula graphical models, both in a frequentist setting \citep{behrouzi19} and in a Bayesian setting \citep{dobra11,dobra18,mohammadi17,murray13}.
 While extended rank likelihood has been developed for ordinal (bounded) data, in this paper we develop these approaches for Gaussian copula graphical models on unbounded count data with parametric marginals.
 The use of these approaches avoids the need for ad-hoc data transformation procedures that condense each interval into one point, with choices such as the right-most point of the interval (essentially using the non-paranormal approach of \cite{liu09,liu12} on count data) or the point corresponding to the median of the distribution function at the two extremes of the interval \citep{cougoul19}.
 These choices, while efficient, may not work well with skewed distributions, or generally distribution functions that are highly stepwise.